No More Drama (song)

-"No More Drama" is a song by American recording artist Mary J. Blige, taken from her fifth studio album of the same name (2001).
-It was released as the album's second single in the United States on October 30, 2001, and as the third single in some European markets, where "Dance for Me" served as the second single instead.
-The Jimmy Jam and Terry Lewis-produced track became another hit for Blige, peaking at number 15 on the US Billboard Hot 100 and number nine in the United Kingdom.
+The song was released to acclaim from music critics who called it one of her finest recordings yet.
+It was issued as No More Drama's second single in the United States on October 30, 2001, and as the third single in certain European markets, where "Dance for Me" had served as the second single instead.
+It became another hit for Blige, peaking at number 15 on the US Billboard Hot 100 and number nine in the United Kingdom.
+The video for the song won Blige her first MTV Video Music Award for Best R&B Video.